GenericMappingTools/gmt/doc/rst/source/supplements/img/img2grd.rst

 img2grd
 *******

+.. only:: not man

     img2grd - Extract subset of img file in Mercator or Geographic format

 Synopsis
 --------